polyswarmer/documentation/_i18n/en/_docs/API-polyswarm.md

 ### Signing State

-The offers api requires signed states here's an example of signing to create the v, r, and s signature peices in Javascript.
+The offers api requires signed states.
+Here's an example of signing to create the v, r, and s signature pieces in Javascript.

 ```javascript
 const EthereumTx = require('ethereumjs-tx');